zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	= - \bm{\Phi_{m,n}}.
 $$

-Thus, we must either eliminate, swap, or negate and swap the spherical harmonic vectors:
+Thus, in order to take the cross product, we must either eliminate, swap, or negate and swap the spherical harmonic vectors:

 $$ \tag{17.145}
 \small